mdub/enumerating/README.markdown

 Lazy combination of Enumerables
 -------------------------------

-EnumerableFu also provides some interesting ways to combine several Enumerable collections to create a new collection.
+Enumerating also provides some interesting ways to combine several Enumerable collections to create a new collection.
 Again, these operate "lazily".

-`EnumerableFu.zipping` pulls elements from a number of collections in parallel, yielding each group.
+`Enumerating.zipping` pulls elements from a number of collections in parallel, yielding each group.

     array1 = [1,3,6]
     array2 = [2,4,7]
-    EnumerableFu.zipping(array1, array2)    # generates: [1,2], [3,4], [6,7]
+    Enumerating.zipping(array1, array2)    # generates: [1,2], [3,4], [6,7]

-`EnumerableFu.merging` merges multiple collections, preserving sort-order.
+`Enumerating.merging` merges multiple collections, preserving sort-order.
 The inputs are assumed to be sorted already.

     array1 = [1,4,5]
     array2 = [2,3,6]
-    EnumerableFu.merging(array1, array2)    # generates: 1, 2, 3, 4, 5, 6
+    Enumerating.merging(array1, array2)    # generates: 1, 2, 3, 4, 5, 6

-Variant `EnumerableFu.merging_by` uses a block to determine sort-order.
+Variant `Enumerating.merging_by` uses a block to determine sort-order.

     array1 = %w(a dd cccc)
     array2 = %w(eee bbbbb)
-    EnumerableFu.merging_by(array1, array2) { |x| x.length }
+    Enumerating.merging_by(array1, array2) { |x| x.length }
                                             # generates: %w(a dd eee cccc bbbbb)

 Same but different